NamibRand Nature Reserve Fence Survey

 1. Survey wildlife and plants along the route

 2. Produce an audio podcast and video of the expedition

 4. Learn about local culture, people and history by involving local communities

 5. Empower other young females to adventure and explore – To accomplish the expedition’s supporting objective of empowering other young females to explore, the team will endeavour to produce a video documentation of their expedition.
-On return, they will ‘tour’ the video in local schools with the hope of encouraging, motivating and ultimately empowering young women to dream big and adventure. (we hope to have a video link here in due course)
+On return, they will ‘tour’ the video in local schools with the hope of encouraging, motivating and ultimately empowering young women to dream big and adventure. (link to video “The Line”)